CtrlK

 Actionability

 No concrete code, commands, or examples of actual gitignore patterns are provided.
-The skill describes what it could do but never shows how to generate a gitignore file or provides any executable guidance.
+The content describes what the skill could do but never shows how to generate a gitignore file or provides any executable guidance.

 1 / 3